DaveSkender/Stock.Indicators/docs/examples/README.md

 # {{ page.title }}

-To help you get started, here is a very simple .NET 5.0 C# console application that you can review as a complete minimal working standalone example.
+To help you get started, here is a simple .NET 5.0 C# console application that you can review as a complete minimal working example.
 For more information on how to use this library overall, see the [Guide and Pro Tips]({{site.baseurl}}/guide/#content).

 To run the sample app: